baileywhitbread/CharacterVarieties.jl/README.md

 # epolys
 We have computed E-polynomials of character varieties associated to general reductive groups.

-Using Jean Michel's package 'Chevie', these polynomials are computable in Julia.
+Using Jean Michel's package [Chevie](https://github.com/jmichel7/Chevie.jl), these polynomials are computable in Julia.

 I have written a Julia script that computes these E-polynomials.